moneybutton/yours-channels/docs/upgradable-lightning-now.md

 Note that if Sender tries to cheat by broadcasting an old transaction he loses not only the funds he has legitimately sent to Receiver, but all also the funds that he has not spent yet.

+Our construction is inspired by Chapter 3 of [1].

 ### Closing the channel

 There can be a protocol for closing the channel immediately if both parties agree to do so.
 To do so Sender signes a payment trasnaction as above just without the CTLV constraint.
 In this case both parties can spend their money immediately.
 After the channel is closed, receiver can not accept any more payments.